-Confidentiality: Respects the privacy of clients and respects privileged information.

-Communication: Effectively uses various methods of communication to interact appropriately with various constituents.

-Accountability: Accepts responsibility and answers for one's actions and resulting outcomes; seeks out constructive feedback in order to improve skills and interpersonal interactions.

-Dependability: Displays reliability and is trustworthy.

-Responsibility: Fulfills commitments and executes duties associated with the nurse practitioner's role.

-Active Learner: Identifies sources of learning to improve and grow knowledge, skills and understanding.

-Veracity: Exhibits truthfulness; adheres to precision and honesty.

-Critical Thinking and Problem Solving: Recognizes and defines problems in a logical and thoughtful manner; develops fact-based solutions and effectively evaluates outcomes;

-Respectfulness: Treats others with consideration and courtesy; reads and adheres to agency policies and procedures.

-Punctuality and Promptness: Presents oneself on time and ready to begin at prescribed times for classroom, lab and clinical.
-Assignments and required documentation must be turned in on time.

-Professional Appearance: Adheres to established dress code in all clinical and professional settings.

-Ethical and Legal: Adheres to the ANA Code of Ethics and operates within the standards of care established for the role of student nurse.

-Safety: Prevents or minimizes risks for physical, psychological or emotional jeopardy, injury or damage.
+- Confidentiality: Respects the privacy of clients and respects privileged information. - Communication: Effectively uses various methods of communication to interact appropriately with various constituents. - Accountability: Accepts responsibility and answers for one's actions and resulting outcomes; seeks out constructive feedback to improve skills and interpersonal interactions. - Dependability: Displays reliability and is trustworthy. - Responsibility: Fulfills commitments and executes duties associated with the nurse's role. - Active Learner: Identifies sources of learning to improve and grow knowledge, skills and understanding. - Veracity: Exhibits truthfulness; adheres to precision and honesty. - Critical Thinking and Problem Solving: Recognizes and defines problems in a logical and thoughtful manner; develops fact-based solutions and effectively evaluates outcomes. - Respectfulness: Treats others with consideration and courtesy; reads and adheres to agency policies and procedures. - Punctuality and Promptness: Presents oneself on time and ready to begin at scheduled times for classroom, lab and clinical.
+Assignments and required documentation are turned in on time. - Professional Appearance: Adheres to established dress code in all clinical and professional settings. - Ethical and Legal: Adheres to the ANA Code of Ethics and operates within the standards of care established for the role of student nurse. - Safety: Prevents or minimizes risks for physical, psychological, or emotional jeopardy, injury or damage.

-Civility: Practice reflective, courteous, empathetic behaviors when interacting with classmates, instructors, college and clinical staff, clients and their families.

-Students are also expected to adhere to the American Nurses Association Code of Ethics described below.
+- Civility: Practices reflective, courteous, empathetic behaviors when interacting with classmates, instructors, college and clinical staff, clients and their families. - Students are also expected to adhere to the American Nurses Association Code of Ethics described below.

 The American Nurses Association has developed the Code of Ethics.
 Student nurses are expected to uphold the 9 provisions of the ANA Code of Ethics in the classroom and patient-care setting.
-Below are the ANA Code of Ethics provisions.
-Additional expectations have been noted within each provision that apply directly to the Practical Nursing Program: